mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 └── ui-lovelace.yaml
 ```

+For those interested, have a look at [`hass.zip`] for all of the source files.

 Most of these files were actually generated automatically when home assistant started the first time.
 The format for all of the most relevant files is YAML, which stands for "Yet Another Markup Language".
 YAML is fairly widespread nowadays as a format for configuration files.
 To me, one of the most obvious advantages of the format is its conciseness and readability.
 Indentation matters though, so be sure you use a proper (plain text) editor when editing in this format.

-I will go over the most important ones:
+I will go over the most important files in here:

 - `docker-compose.yaml`
 - `configuration.yaml`